ngty/tyenglog/pages/resume.md

 global variables.
 SerializableProc takes care of (1) & (2) under the hood.

 0. [**Sourcify:**](http://github.com/ngty/sourcify)
-I need *Proc#to_source*, and i need it soon.
+I need *Proc#to_source*, and I need it soon.
 The sad truth is, [ruby core won't be supporting it soon](http://redmine.ruby-lang.org/issues/show/2080).
 [*ParseTree*](http://github.com/seattlerb/parsetree) &
 [*RubyParser*](http://github.com/seattlerb/ruby_parser) each has its short-comings to fulfill my needs.
 I need a solution that should work for all rubies, and supports fetching of proc code on the fly.
-Thus, i wrote sourcify.
+Thus, I wrote sourcify.
 As a bonus, sourcify also provides *Proc#source_location* & *Proc#to_sexp*.

 0. [**Clamsy:**](http://github.com/ngty/clamsy)